-- Impairment is not severe enough.
+- The impairment is not severe enough.

 - The impairment is not expected to last 12 months.

-A person living with MS may qualify for short-term or long-term disability or SSDI.
+A person living with MS may qualify for short-term or long-term disability benefits or SSDI.
 Some employers offer short- and long-term disability benefits, or a person can apply for them privately.

-An individual should work with their doctor to gather all medical information regarding their qualifications for disability benefits.
+A person should work with their doctor to gather all medical information regarding their qualifications for disability benefits.